animesh-workplace/docker-spark/README.md

 # Docker Spark

-This creates a docker of Apache Spark v2.3.4
+This creates a docker of Apache Spark v2.3.4 with the base image of Apache Hadoop 2.8.5 and openjdk8 can be found in this [repository](https://github.com/animesh-workplace/docker-hadoop)

 Use the following Docker compose file to create master and worker nodes: